fal-ai/dbt-fal/docsite/docs/fal-serverless/examples/stable_diffusion.md

     return buf
 ```
 We set the package and machine type requirements as `isolated` argument. `generate` function then imports the necessary modules and initializes the stable diffusion pipeline using the specified model ID.
 It also sets up the Hugging Face transformers cache directory to use fal-serverless persistent [/data directory](../storage_and_persistence).
 The pipeline is then moved to the GPU and configured with a custom scheduler.
 Finally, the function generates the image based on the given prompt and returns it as a byte buffer.

+If you are running multiple stable diffusion function calls consecutively, it may be beneficial to consider using [@cached functions](../isolated_functions/cached_function) to optimize performance for recurring tasks.

 ## Step 4: Generate the image
 Now that we have defined the `generate` function, we can use it to generate an image by passing a prompt: